For iOS 16, macOS Ventura

 - Jump to message text: performs the equivalent of VO-J

-To attach a file, you can either copy it from Finder and paste it in the message text field, or navigate to it in Finder, press VO-Shift-M, and choose Share > Messages.
-In the resulting dialog, enter or select recipients as described earlier and click send.
-Look for the “Messages” option in share menus throughout macOS, as they provide a quick and convenient way to share content from a wide range of apps.
+To attach a file, you can either copy it from Finder and paste it in the message text field, or navigate to it in Finder and choose “Share” from the context menu, accessed by pressing VO-Shift-M. Click Messages in the resulting dialog, enter or select recipients as described earlier, and click send.
+Look for the “Messages” button in share dialogs throughout macOS, as they provide a quick and convenient way to share content from a wide range of apps.

-To attach a photo or video from your Photos library, click the “Apps” button and choose “Photos” from the menu, focus and press VO-Space on the photos or videos you want to attach, and press the Escape key (or Function-Tab if your Mac’s keyboard doesn’t have an Escape key) to dismiss the popover.
+To attach a photo or video from your Photos library, click the “Apps” button and choose “Photos” from the menu, press VO-Space on the photos or videos you want to attach, and press the Escape key to dismiss the popover.
 Alternatively, you can copy the photos or videos you want to attach from the Photos app, and paste them into the message text field.